Limitations of these analgesics include, but are not limited to:

-There are numerous local anesthetics available for clinical use in the perioperative period with established safety and efficacy profiles, though none are approved for use in dogs.4 Bupivacaine HCl was introduced into clinical practice in the early 1960s and is now one of the most commonly used and longest-acting local anesthetics, but its clinical benefit is limited by a duration of action that rarely exceeds 8 hours.5
+There are numerous local anesthetics with well-established safety and efficacy profiles available for clinical use in the perioperative period.4 Bupivacaine HCl was introduced into clinical practice in the early 1960s and is now one of the most commonly used and longest-acting local anesthetics, but its clinical benefit is limited by a duration of action that rarely exceeds 8 hours.5

 3. Epstein ME, Rodonm I, Grllftnhogtn G, et al. 2015 AAHAIAAFP pain management guidelines for dogs and cots./ Fe/int Med Surg.
 2015;17(3):251·272.